Gabriel2409/obsidian_notes/File system.md

+---
+reviewed: 2023-09-06
+---

 #sd

 ## Definition

-A file system is used to navigate the data inside the storage - controls how data is stored and retrieved - metadata at files and folders - manages permission and security - manages storage efficiently
+A file system is used to navigate the data inside the storage

+- controls how data is stored and retrieved
+- metadata at files and folders
+- manages permission and security
+- manages storage efficiently

 ## Examples of local file systems